Huawei: More support needed for enterprise 5G

 Next steps

-According to a survey from network trade body GSMA, 69 percent of operator CEOs say that enterprise is the most important space for the next-gen technology, with B2B enterprise expected to offer the most opportunities for the mobile industry.
+According to a survey from network trade body GSMA, 69 per cent of operator CEOs say that enterprise is the most important space for the next-gen technology, with B2B enterprise expected to offer the most opportunities for the mobile industry.

 “There are two ways to look at this, one is by talking with operators.
-On the other side, when we talk with enterprises and end-users, more than 60 percent say their plan is to use 5G," Pablo Lacopino, director of ecosystem research at GSMA Intelligence told Computerworld.
+On the other side, when we talk with enterprises and end-users, more than 60 per cent say their plan is to use 5G," Pablo Lacopino, director of ecosystem research at GSMA Intelligence told Computerworld.

 “It seems there is a consensus that B2B is the opportunity, but I think the challenge is how to get that.
 We are still in early days and enterprise is something new, it’s a new business, so we need to learn from every experience that we try," he added.